 Manning has accepted responsibility for disclosing the war logs and diplomatic cables to WikiLeaks.
 That does not mean the copies the government is alleging Al Qaeda had and bin Laden saw are from Manning himself.

-No evidence has been presented yet to indicate that Manning gave information WikiLeaks and then someone within WikiLeaks turned around and passed that information to an Al Qaeda member.
+No evidence has presented yet to indicate that Manning gave information WikiLeaks and then someone within WikiLeaks turned around and passed that information to an Al Qaeda member.
 The government is making its entire argument on the fact that it was published to the Internet and accessible to the “enemy” and, therefore, Manning “aided the enemy.”